Unified theory of the photovoltaic Hall effect by field- and light-induced Berry curvatures: Abstract

 \section{Abstract}

-Helicity-dependent photocurrents perpendicular to a bias electric field have attracted considerable attention as an expression of optically controlled Berry curvature in Floquet engineering.
-More recent studies have revealed a larger contribution by the momentum asymmetry of photocarriers to this photovoltaic Hall effect, although its physical mechanism has not yet been elucidated.
-In this study, we describe this phenomenon as a circular photogalvanic effect caused by an electric field-induced Berry curvature.
-The shift vector provides an additional contribution through the energy shift of interband transitions.
-A resonant enhancement of the transverse photocurrent occurs in GaAs owing to the topological character of the valence band.
-Our results present a geometric picture of the third-order nonlinear response under light and bias fields, shedding new light on Berry curvature engineering.
+Photovoltaic Hall effect, i.e., generation of a photocurrent perpendicular to the bias electric field, is an interesting platform of Berry curvature engineering by external fields.
+Floquet engineering aims at generation of light-induced Berry curvature associated with topological phase transition in solids, which may manifest itself as a light-induced anomalous Hall effect.
+However, recent studies have pointed out a larger contribution by momentum asymmetry of photocarriers, termed a field-induced circular photogalvanic effect.
+Except for numerical studies, the two mechanisms have been described by different theoretical frameworks, hindering a coherent understanding.
+Here, we develop a unified theory of the photovoltaic Hall effect capable of describing both mechanisms on an equal footing.
+We reveal that the bias electric field alters the interband transition dipole moment and transition energy, both contributing to the field-induced circular photogalvanic effect in nonmagnetic materials.
+These effects are governed by an electric field-induced Berry curvature and the shift vector coupled to bias field, respectively.
+A resonant enhancement of the transverse photocurrent is found in GaAs owing to the topological character of the valence band.
+We also clearly distinguish the anomalous Hall effect by light-dressed states within the density matrix calculation using the length gauge.
+Our theory unifies a number of nonlinear optical processes in a physically transparent way and presents a geometric picture of the third-order nonlinear response under light and bias fields, shedding new light on Berry curvature engineering.